hoehermann/purple-gowhatsapp/README.md

   Note: File transfers for group chats are supported since libpurple 2.14.0.
 Some protocol bridges may want to set this to false.

 * `attachment-message`
   This system message is written to the conversation for each incoming attachment.
-It can have place-holders:
+It can have two `%s` place-holders which wil be fed into a call to `printf`.

+  1. The first `%s` will be replaced by the original sender (the participant, not the group chat).
+  1. The second `%s` will be replaced by the original document file name.
+For non-document attachments, this falls back to the hash mandated by WhatsApp.

+  Default value is `Preparing to store "%s" sent by %s...`.

+  If built and used in a Linux environment with GLib 2.68 or newer, you can also use place-holders for more flexibility:

   * `$sender`: Denotes the original sender (the participant, not the group chat).
   * `$filename`: Refers to the original document file name.
 For non-document attachments, this falls back to the hash mandated by WhatsApp.

-  These place-holders need at least GLib 2.68.
-On win32, Pidgin is usually shipped with an older version.
-Do not expect place-holders to work on win32.

 * `get-icons`
   If set to true (default: false), profile pictures are updated every time the plug-in connects.